material-foundation/material-font-disk-loader-ios/README.md

 ## Usage

 Make sure to add your font (or the bundle it is in) to your app target.
-The FontDiskLoader will lazy register the font using a CoreText API so adding a the font to your `info.plist` is not necessary.
+The FontDiskLoader will lazy register the font using a CoreText API so adding the font to your `info.plist` is not necessary.
-All you need to do is initialize the loader with the font name and url to the file and ask for the font.
+All you need to do is initialize the loader with the font name and url of the file and ask for the font.

 ## Code snippets